 One of the first schools of embalming in the United States and certainly in the South and Southwest was organized in Dallas, Texas, at the turn of the century and was called the Barnes School of Anatomy, later to be called The Dallas School of Embalming.
 In 1945 The Dallas School of Embalming was succeeded by Dallas Institute of Mortuary Science founded by W.H.
 Pierce and L.G.
 Frederick.
 Dallas Institute of Funeral Service represents the school with the longest continuous operation under the same general management of any funeral service educational institution in the United States.

-Dallas Institute of Funeral Service
+Dallas Institute of Funeral Service named a Military Friendly College for 2017

 IN THE NEWS – PIERCE MORTUARY COLLEGES PARTNERSHIP WITH ICCFA